NassiTech/Datenschutz/README.md

 2. **Apply Pseudonymization** for cases where user-specific tracking is needed but should be kept secure.
 3. **Follow Data Protection Laws** like GDPR (General Data Protection Regulation) by using strong security measures like encryption and access controls.

-## Conclusion
+## Summatry
 Since FitTrack Pro collects personal and sensitive data, it must have strong privacy conditions.
-By anonymizing and pseudonymizing data, the app can keep user information safe while still providing helpful health insights.
+By anonymizing and pseudonymizing data, the app can keep user information safe but still providing helpful health views or informations.